-Active participation will take the form of case study analysis that will be discussed during face-to-face seminars or in forums for DL programmes.
+Active participation will take the form of case study analysis that will be discussed during face- to- face seminars or in forums for DL programmes.

-Coursework assignment (50%), that consists in one 1,500 word essay that analyses a case study assigned by the Lecturer at the beginning of the Module.
+Coursework assignment (50%), that consists in one 1,500 words essay that analyses a case study assigned by the Lecturer at the beginning of the Module.

-Final Written Exam (50%): two hour exam at the end of the term, consisting of two open ended questions to be chosen from a list.
+Final Written Exam (50%): a two hours exam at the end of the term, consisting of two open ended questions to be chosen from a list.